OMA New York’s self published monograph reviewing over 10 years of work.

 Studio Lin is a graphic design practice in New York City.
 We create books, identities and websites for local and international clients.
 Our work applies a visual language that is thoroughly researched yet easily assimilated.
 Our transparent work process, and the fact that many of our clients are engaged with art and design, often means that projects are more collaborative than commissioned.

-Alex Lin founded Studio Lin in 2009, after spending six years at the design firm 2x4.
+Alex Lin founded Studio Lin in 2009.
 He holds an MFA in graphic design from Yale University.
-Jena Myung joined Studio Lin in 2016, she holds a BFA in graphic design from the Art Center College of Design.
+Noah Beckwith joined the studio in 2021.

-Aldrich Contemporary Art Museum, Abruzzo Bodziak, Assembly, Austrian Cultural Forum, Canadian Centre for Architecture, Chamber, Confettisystem, Core 77, The Drawing Center, DKNY, Fort Standard, Google, ICFF, Klein Sun Gallery, Kid O, Phaidon, Paola Navone, The Shed, Sight Unseen, Studio Museum in Harlem, Rockwell Group, Roll & Hill, Mary Ping, The New York Times, Tunica Magazine, MOS Architects, Nike.
+Aldrich Contemporary Art Museum, Abruzzo Bodziak, Aperture, Austrian Cultural Forum, Capricious, Canadian Centre for Architecture, Cero9, Chamber, Columbia GSAPP, Dashwood Books, The Drawing Center, DKNY, Google, Guggenheim, Harvard GSD, Instagram, ICFF, Klein Sun Gallery, Kid O, kinder MODERN, MoMA, OMA NY, Phaidon, Princeton SOA, The Shed, Session Press, Sight Unseen, Studio Museum in Harlem, Rockwell Group, Roll & Hill, Mary Ping, The New York Times, Tunica Magazine, Tyler Mitchell, MOS Architects, Whitney Museum, Nike.

 Instagram (current work): Studiolin